Exercise And Stress: Everything You Need To Know

 - Abstain from lifting heavy loads if you have any issues with your back, slip disc for instance.

-- You lose a lot of water and salts when exercising.
+- You lose a lot of water and salt when exercising.
 Keep on drinking small amounts of water throughout your exercise session.
 This will prevent dehydration.

 - Avoid exercising in extremely hot and humid weather.
 You run the risk of heatstroke.